 If you want to stay in the middle of history, the old town is the perfect address.
 Check the options for hotels in Gamla Stan here and choose the best place to stay in Stockholm.
 If you don’t mind staying a bit far from the action, other two good places to stay in Stockholm are the Clarion Collection Hotel at the Östermalm area, and the stylish Hotel Rival located at Södermalm, the trendiest neighborhood in Stockholm.

 None of these hotels shake your boat?
-No worries choose where to stay in Stockholm using these three websites: Agoda, Hotels.com and Airbnb [sign up here and get some Airbnb credits to use on your next trip].
+No worries choose where to stay in Stockholm using these three websites: Agoda, Booking.com and Airbnb [sign up here and get some Airbnb credits to use on your next trip].

 What to do in Stockholm in winter time?

 Now that you know the best areas to stay in Stockholm let’s focus on your travel itinerary.
 We spent 3 days in Stockholm, and our days were jam-packed with activities and attractions.
 What means that our suggestions of what to do in Stockholm can be spread in 4 or 5 days in the city.
 It’s all about finding your pace of traveling.
 The idea is to show you the best things to do in Stockholm, points of interest and what you can’t miss.

 Keep in mind that the opening hours of the museum and some markets change during winter time, so always double check online.
 The only negative aspect of traveling to Stockholm in winter is that the street markets are closed, but on the other hand you get to enjoy the lovely winter atmosphere.
 Here are the best attractions and our favorite things to do in Stockholm winter:

 Walking Tour at Gamla Stan